 “Impossible Dust - II” (2025): is part of an ongoing series of electronic works.
 On a conceptual level, this piece considers dust as a metaphor for timelessness, finality and the afterlife.
 This is explored by using a variety of approaches — for example, by disintegrating/sonifying old photographs to form patterns of audible and visual "dust," and by using granular sounds and frenetic gestures to suggest a coming to terms with such themes.

 “Obsession” (2024): is based on the juxtaposition of actual and virtual guitar recordings.
 The piece explores simulation of instrument sounds (comparing early electronic techniques with recent AI-based approaches), to comment on shifting definitions of instrumentality and liveness in digital music.
-It also explores the idea of the guitar as a uniquely “electro-acoustic” instrument (i.e., one where the integration of electronic/digital artifacts and the use of noise have become an integral part of the instrument).
+It also relates to ongoing artistic research about the idea of the guitar as a uniquely “electro-acoustic” instrument (i.e., one where the integration of electronic/digital artifacts and the use of noise have become an integral part of the instrument).

 Premiere: 2024 Australasian Computer Music Conference (Sydney and Melbourne Concerts)

-“Przypadek” (2016): is an homage to the director Krzysztof Kieslowski.
+“Przypadek” (2016): is loosely inspired by the works of the director Krzysztof Kieslowski.
 While using an entirely different medium, it uses recordings and simulated sounds to exploration of themes such as the ambiguity between chance and fate.
+This is done by using reverb as a sound source rather than an effect, accompanied by algorithmic melodies that appear later in the piece.

 Premiere: 2016 International Computer Music Conference (Utrecht, Netherlands)